varnishcache/homepage/R1/source/faq/dogfood.rst

-And as backup/integration/testing server we can use any server, virtual or physical, as long as it has a internet connection and contemporary performance, because the entire install is scripted and under version control (more below)
+And as backup/integration/testing server we can use any server, virtual or physical, as long as it has a internet connection and contemporary performance, because the entire install is scripted and under version control (more below).

 Operating System
 ----------------